-Lift mechanics install, maintain and repair lifts (elevators), escalators, moving walkways and other lift equipment.
-They may perform functions such as adjusting and tuning lifts to ensure they work properly and safely.
+Lift mechanics design, install, service and repair electric and hydraulic passenger and freight lifts (elevators), escalators, moving walkways and other lift equipment.
+They may need to examine blueprints and wiring diagrams to determine the methods of operation, as well as position and install electrical switchboards.
 They work with both electrical and mechanical components of lift equipment.

 Lift mechanics work throughout Western Australia and frequently travel between sites.
 In some cases, they may be required to stay away from home overnight.
 At times they may be required to work at heights or in confined spaces, and so need to take appropriate health and safety precautions.
 Lift mechanics may be required to install systems in buildings that are still under construction.
 They need to ensure they have completed the necessary safety training required to enter an active building site.

 Lift mechanics work with blueprints, wiring diagrams and specifications to plan the installation of lifting equipment and ensure client needs are met.
 They use specialist electronic equipment to test systems and diagnose faults.
 When working with electricity and on construction sites lift mechanics wear and use appropriate personal protective equipment to minimise health and safety risks.
 Because they are required to travel between sites, most lift mechanics need a driver’s licence and use smart phones and tablet devices to remain in contact with the company’s office.http://www.commerce.wa.gov.au/worksafe

 How do I become one?

 Education and training

 To become a lift mechanic, you must first become a licensed electrical trade’s worker.
 To become an electrician, you usually need to complete an apprenticeship.

 The electrical mechanics apprenticeship usually takes 48 months to complete.

 Most employers will provide on-the-job training in the specific technologies and systems they use once you are employed.

 Apprenticeships and traineeships